 Pacific Coast Terminals Co.
 Ltd. (PCT) | PCT Glycol Expansion

-In June 2022, Pacific Coast Terminals Co.
-Ltd. (PCT) submitted a project permit application to expand the unloading capabilities of their glycol unloading facility at 2300 Columbia Street, Port Moody, B.C., on federal lands managed by the Vancouver Fraser Port Authority.
+On November 25, 2022, Pacific Coast Terminals Co.
+Ltd. (PCT) was issued a project permit application to expand the unloading capabilities of their glycol unloading facility at 2300 Columbia Street, Port Moody, B.C., on federal lands managed by the Vancouver Fraser Port Authority.

 Port authority-led engagement and consultation